Intel-bigdata/SSM/docs/hdfs-ssm-design.md

 3. Then file access count of last time interval can be calculated by accumulating data in tables that their start time and end time falls in the interval.
 4. AccessCount tables include tables in minute-level, hour-level, day-level, month-level and year-level.
 To control the total amount of data, accessCount tables of smaller time granularity will be aggregated into those of larger time granularity accordingly.
-For each time level, the amount of accessCount tables is maintained constant by deleting the outdated table when the table amount exceeds limit.
+For each time level, the amount of accessCount tables is maintained constant by deleting the outdated table when the table amount exceeds the limit.